Logo of Pest Crews

 Understanding the Termite Threat in St. Peters

-The primary culprit for termite damage in St. Peters and across Missouri is the Eastern Subterranean Termite1.
+The primary culprit for termite damage in St. Peters and across Missouri is the Eastern Subterranean Termite.
 These insects live in colonies underground and build distinctive mud tubes to travel between their nest and food sources-often the wooden structures of your home.
-St. Peters' climate, with its fluctuating humidity and seasonal moisture, creates ideal conditions for these pests, particularly in areas with poor drainage or near foundations2.
+St. Peters' climate, with its fluctuating humidity and seasonal moisture, creates ideal conditions for these pests, particularly in areas with poor drainage or near foundations.
 A professional termite evaluation is the first line of defense, designed to identify both active infestations and conditions that could attract them.

 Key Signs of Termite Activity Inspectors Look For